Marketing to Teachers

 - 1.7 million post-secondary educators.

 Teachers tend to be women (80%), and 56% are over the age of 40.
 For K-12 teachers in the US, the median salary is $64,524.
 And that median salary is higher than the median salary for men and women in the US, coming in at $52,004 and $42,238, respectively.

 Teachers as Consumers

 Marketing to teachers goes beyond school supplies.
-More than two-thirds of teachers would use a discount on restaurants and electronic devices, and more than half would use it on entertainment, travel, and apparel.
-So you don’t have to be a classroom supplier in order to access this consumer tribe.
+More than two-thirds of teachers would use a discount on restaurants, computers, mobile devices, and electronics, and more than half would use it on clothing, travel, entertainment, and subscription services.
+So you don’t have to be a classroom supplier in order to access this consumer community.

 Teachers are avid consumers of media and active members of social media communities, which makes it easy for marketers to effectively reach and engage them online.
 But don’t overlook what’s tried-and-true.
 As more and more brands go online, traditional marketing channels become less crowded.
 And teachers are still interested in those traditional channels: more than 1 in 4 teachers say they’d like to hear from brands through direct mail.
 If done well, direct-mail campaigns can boost your brand’s ability to get noticed.